How to Grow Chrysanthemums for Gorgeous Cut Flowers

 You’ll find lots of advice on pinching mums…but you may not need to do much of that, or any of it.
 The only thing I do is cut back the stems just before the 4th of July to about half.
 Cut right above a node.
 This allows each stem to form two new stems, giving you more flowers.

 You can pinch by snapping the stem or by using your thumbnail to cut into the stem with your forefinger behind it.
-Since I never walk into my garden without my clippers in my pocket I simply use them to “pinch”.
-It makes a cleaner and safer cut.
+Since I never walk into my garden without my clippers in my pocket I simply use them to “pinch.”
+It makes a much cleaner cut.

 Many people pinch their mums several times—before the 4th of July— for several reasons.
 One is to keep the plants more compact.
 This makes them showier with a full display of flowers, like the domed plants.
-But we don’t want compact for cutting flowers, we want tall and lanky for good long flower stems.
+But we don’t want compact, we want them tall and lanky for good long flower stems.

 Pinching also delays flowering, making sure they bloom in fall, not in summer.
 When the growing stems are pinched back, the plants take longer to grow more stems and to make the flowers.
 This assures they bloom later.

-For cutting flowers, one pinch, or cutting back, as mentioned above, should be all you need to do.
-This will grow two new stems and grow two good-sized flowers or flower sprays, without sacrificing much stem length.
+For cutting flowers, one pinching, or cutting back, as mentioned above, should be all you need to do.
+This will grow two or more new stems and grow two good-sized flowers or flower sprays, without sacrificing much stem length.

 BUT, if you have a fine spider mum, or a football mum, and you want to get the biggest flowers, remove all the buds but one on each bigger stem to allow that one to grow larger.
 Pinch early for more stems, but once the buds are visible, remove those smaller stems with buds, save one, on each.